All Episodes

 But in that beef stew, man, it's all kind of getting jumbled up in it, right?

-Absolutely womanizing or whatever.
+Absolutely, womanizing or whatever.

 That's happened within Christian music.

-I'm not sure how much you're keeping up with Christian hip hop.
+I'm not sure how much you're keeping up with Christian hip-hop.

-I play it on the ukulele.
+I played on the ukulele.

 No big deal.

-I would love to hear you play.
+I would love to play it.

-Forrest Frank, you know is doing a lot of amazing components of hip hop music in his art and is, I mean, he's doing arenas, selling out arenas.
+Forrest Frank, you know, is doing a lot of amazing components of hip-hop music in his art and is, I mean, he's doing arenas, selling out arenas.

 Yeah, yeah.